Suspect Surrenders To Hostages, One Woman Dead As Trader Joe’s Standoff Concludes [Breaking]

 CNN reports that the man who took hostages and barricaded himself inside a Trader Joe’s in Silver Lake is now in custody.
-The LAPD Twitter account posted this update Saturday evening.
+One hostage was reportedly shot and killed inside the store.

 #UPDATE: We have successfully taken the suspect into custody without incident.
 The situation remains fluid as officers move forward clearing the location.